 Bishop Hamilton Montessori School (est. 1983)

-Bishop Hamilton Montessori School is a Christian Montessori school in Ottawa, Ontario, with classes from nursery to grade eight.
-Tuition starts at $8,870.
+Bishop Hamilton Montessori School is a Christian Montessori school in Ottawa, Ontario, with classes from Infants to grade eight.
 [View profile]

 For general advice on how to choose and evaluate private schools, check out our choosing a school guide.
 For advice on choosing Montessori schools (including preschools), see our Montessori choosing guide.
-You can also read our preschool choosing guide.
+You can also read our guides to questions to ask private schools and questions students get asked at school interviews.

 Private school expos are a great starting point for finding a school.
 Our annual Ottawa private school expo allows you to speak with many private schools, including some Ottawa Montessori schools and daycares—all in one place.
-The expo is held in the fall.
+Find a Montessori school near you.

 Another great resource in your school search is the Our Kids parent discussion forum.
 The forum is an ideal place to discuss options and debate topics related to Montessori schools and preschools.
 Our community of parents, educational experts, school officials, and alumni can help answer your questions and stimulate your thinking.